 You can find outdoor adventure wherever you are on the Big Island.
 The activities listed below are our favorite things to do here:

 ATV tours are a fun way to explore the beautiful difficult to access places such as the wild forests and cliffs on the Kohala coast.
 These tours typically take you on a 10+ mile drive through private lands with stops on the way at scenic points, historic sites, and waterfalls.
 Read more about the ATV Tours on the Big Island.

 The Beaches are one of the main attractions of the Big Island and are great for being lazy, snorkeling, surfing or what not!
 Here you can find world-class white sand beaches, but also black sand beaches and even a green sand beach!
 Read more about the Beaches on the Big Island.

 You can rent a bike to explore the island at your own pace.
 Biking is a low-key and relaxing (except if you are biking up the volcano) way to explore Hawaii.
-Read more about Biking on the Big Island.
+Put on your helmet and read more about Biking on the Big Island.

 The Hilo and Hamakua coasts are filled with rainforest, waterfalls, and tropical flowers and these natural treasures can be most easily seen in one of the botanical gardens on the Big Island.
 Read more about Botanical Gardens on the Big Island.

-There are campsites and beach parks around the whole Big Island where you can pitch your tent and “really” be outdoors.
+There are campsites and beach parks around the whole Big Island where you can pitch your tent and be truly outdoors.
+Plan ahead because most campsites need to be reserved ahead of time.
 Read more about Camping on the Big Island.

 Farmers markets are one of the little-known gems of the Big Island of Hawaii.
 They are spread over the whole island and with only a little planning you can stop by one for breakfast, lunch or souvenir shopping on your itinerary around the island.
 Read more about Farmers Markets on the Big Island.